What is the Center City Master Plan (CCMP)?

 Timeline of Completion

-City staff have spent much of 2012 laying the groundwork for the Center City Master Plan Update.
+City staff spent much of 2012 laying the groundwork for the Center City Master Plan Update.

-Public engagement, through the survey and stakeholder meetings, will take place starting in January 2013.
+Public engagement, through the survey and stakeholder meetings, took place from January to March, 2013.